Interplay between magnetic and superconducting fluctuations in the doped 2d Hubbard model: Introduction

 For small doping levels (filling around $n=0.85$), we find commensurate antiferromagnetism with wavevector ${\mathbf q}= (\pi,\pi)$ and $d$-wave superconducting fluctuations.
 We confirm that the antiferromagnetic fluctuations and through them the superconducting fluctuations are strongly suppressed if one takes the full dynamics of the vertex into account.
-In the parquet approaches (both D$\Gamma$A and PA) this suppression is even stronger than in ladder D$\Gamma$A.\cite{Kitatani2018} For larger doping (filling around $n=0.75$), the dominant magnetic wave vector becomes incommensurate with ${\mathbf q}_{1/2}= (\pi\pm\delta,\pi)$, $\delta\neq 0$, cf.~ Refs.\onlinecite{Schulz1990,Freericks1995,Jarrell1997,Yamase2016,Schaefer2016,Kozik_PRB_2017}, accompanied by triplet $s$-wave superconducting fluctuations.
+In the parquet approaches (both D$\Gamma$A and PA) this suppression is even stronger than in ladder D$\Gamma$A.\cite{Kitatani2018} For larger doping (filling around $n=0.75$), the dominant magnetic wave vector becomes incommensurate with ${\mathbf q}_{1/2}= (\pi\pm\delta,\pi)$, $\delta\neq 0$, cf.~Refs.~\onlinecite{Schulz1990,Freericks1995,Jarrell1997,Yamase2016,Schaefer2016,Kozik_PRB_2017}, accompanied by triplet $s$-wave superconducting fluctuations.
+This triplet $s$-wave symmetry implies an order parameter that is odd in frequency~\cite{Balatsky_review} and, as we will show, it originates from the frequency structure of the vertex.
+Hitherto, such a pairing was found for a frustrated 2D~\cite{Vojta1999,Tanaka2008} and quasi-1D lattice~\cite{Tanaka2009}, as well as in staggered field~\cite{Tanaka2012}, in Josephson junctions~\cite{Balatsky_review} and Kondo lattices~\cite{Otsuki2015}.
+But to the best of our knowledge it has not been discussed before for the unfrustrated 2D Hubbard model.

 The paper is organized as follows: We start with a brief introduction of the model in Section \ref{Sec:Model} and of the method in Section \ref{Sec:Method}.
 The latter includes a recapitulation of the parquet equations (Section \ref{Sec:parquet}) taking the bare interaction (Section \ref{Sec:ParquetApprox}; PA) or the local fully irreducible vertex as input (Section \ref{Sec:ParquetDGA}, parquet D$\Gamma$A).
 Section \ref{Sec_eigenvalues} further outlines how to use the eigenvalues of the Bethe-Salpeter equation as indicators for symmetry breaking; and Section \ref{Sec_numerical} introduces improvements of the {\em victory} code that utilize the point group symmetry for reducing the number of $\mathbf k$-points to be considered and a coarse graining that employs a finer $\mathbf k$-grid for the Green's function bubbles.